 Once you have read about the two varieties of needles, you can learn in detail for which fabric each type is used.
 In the Types of Sewing Needles and Their Uses section, find out what each needle looks like and what is used for.

-We even have the anatomy of a needle diagrams for a quick look at the differences.
+We even have two "anatomy of a needle" diagrams for a quick look at the differences.
 Never choose the wrong needle again.
 With this resource, you will be able to find the best sewing needles, hand or machine, when shopping for your next sewing project.

 Hand sewing needles come in a variety of sizes and levels of sharpness.
 They also feature different size eye holes for thinner or thicker thread.